 3Departure from this guideline would be appropriate upon a showing of a valid reason for sending two attorneys to the deposition, e.g. that the less senior attorney's presence is necessary because he organized numerous documents important to the deposition but the deposition is of a critical witness whom the more senior attorney should properly depose.
 Departure from the guideline also would be appropriate upon a showing that more than one retained attorney representing the defendant attended the deposition and charged the time for her attendance.
-(If two lawyers from a public law office representing a defendant attend a deposition, the Court should consider this fact and the role played by the second lawyer, i.e., whether she provided assistance, including representation of a separate public agency or individual defendant, or was present for merely educational purposes, in determining whether plaintiff should also be compensated for having a second lawyer attend.)
+(If two lawyers from a public law office representing a defendant attend a deposition, the Court

 - c.
 Only one lawyer for each party shall be compensated for client and third party conferences. - d.
 Only one lawyer for each party shall be compensated for attending hearings4. - e.
 Generally, only one lawyer is to be compensated for intra-office conferences.
 If during such a conference one lawyer is seeking the advice of another lawyer, the time may be charged at the rate of the more senior lawyer.
-Compensation may be paid for the attendance of more than one lawyer at periodic conferences of defined duration held for the purpose of work organization and delegation of tasks in cases where such conferences are reasonably necessary for the proper management of the litigation. - f.
-Travel - i.
+Compensation may be paid for the attendance of more than one lawyer at periodic conferences of defined duration held for the purpose of work organization and delegation of tasks in cases where such conferences are reasonably necessary for the proper management of the litigation.

+f.
+Travel

+- i.
 Whenever possible time spent in traveling should be devoted to doing substantive work for a client and should be billed (at the usual rate) to that client.
 If the travel time is devoted to work for a client other than the matter for which fees are sought, then the travel time should not be included in any fee request.
 If the travel time is devoted to substantive work for the client whose representation is the subject of the fee request, then the time should be billed for the substantive work, not travel time. - ii.
 Up to 2 hours of travel time (each way and each day) to and from a Court appearance, deposition, witness interview, or similar proceeding that cannot be devoted to substantive work may be charged at the lawyer's hourly rate. - iii.
 Time spent in long-distance travel above the 2 hours limit each way, that cannot be devoted to substantive work, may be charged at one-half of the lawyer's hourly rate.